 Police Records Check (PRC):

-Apply for the vulnerable sector screening, level 3 – vulnerable sector check, either using online application system and/or if they choose to apply in person.
+Apply for the vulnerable sector screening, level 3 – vulnerable sector check, either using the online application system and/or if they choose to apply in person.

 The link to their website explains the online application process and the use of Equifax to those applicants that make their application online.
 In order to complete online requests, They use Equifax to help to confirm an applicant’s identity.
 During the application process, questions from Equifax are asked of applicants to confirm their identity.
 If they are unsuccessful in the electronic identity verification portion of the online application, they will be advised to attend in person to confirm their identity so that their application can be completed. https://www.ottawapolice.ca/en/contact-us/Police-Record-Checks.asp